Use in patients taking immunosuppressive medicines

 - There may be a sub-optimal response to COVID-19 vaccines, especially for people within six months of the last dose of rituximab, or those who must have maintenance treatment due to their underlying clinical condition.
 BSR acknowledge that there is no evidence to suggest how long after rituximab a patient should delay vaccination with a COVID-19 vaccine, but consensus suggests this should ideally be 4-8 weeks after rituximab if it is ok to defer a COVID-19 vaccine.
-However this may be dependent on the prevelence of COVID and should be agreed as being acceptable with the patient
+However this may be dependent on the prevalence of COVID-19 and should be agreed as being acceptable with the patient

 - Where clinically appropriate, consideration should be given to using alternative therapies to rituximab, because of the potential that after rituximab there may be sub-optimal response to a COVID-19 vaccine.
 This should be on a case-by-case basis, balancing the need for rituximab and the suitability of alternative therapies for the relevant clinical situation.

 For oncology indications

 The UK Chemotherapy Board Organisations has issued guidance on COVID-19 vaccine for patients receiving systematic anti-cancer therapy (SACT).
-It is stated that patients receiving monocloncal antibodies including rituximab should be considered for vaccination.
+It is stated that patients receiving monoclonal antibodies including rituximab should be considered for vaccination.
 They state that there are no issues in relation to timing of vaccination when it is being used as a monotherapy provided blood counts are within acceptable range.
 When used in combination with cytotoxic chemotherapy administration should be coincide with when blood counts have maximally recovered but avoided on same day as chemotherapy.